Lauren Howard MBACP (Accredited) BSc(Hons)

 - Asperger's syndrome

 - Gender dysphoria

 - Hearing voices

 - Obsessive compulsive disorder (OCD)

-I also offer an initial 30 minute appointment at £20 to help you decide whether counselling is for you and to better understand what to expect from counselling.
-If, after this meeting, you wish to proceed we can discuss booking further appointments which will be on a one hour basis.
+If you would like I can offer an initial 30 minute appointment at £20 to help you decide whether counselling is for you and to better understand what to expect from counselling.
+If, after this meeting, you wish to proceed we can discuss booking further appointments which will be on a 50 minute basis.

 As part of my commitment to working professionally and ethically I attend regular supervision.

 |Face to face counselling:||Yes|